www-splitcells-net/net.splitcells.network/projects/net.splitcells.gel.sheath/src/main/md/net/splitcells/gel/test/functionality/n-queen-problem.implementation.md

         .collect(toList()));
 ```
 ### Defining A Constraint Model
+> Second, we state, what an optimal solution looks like.

 Previously, we defined the data,
 by specifying a demand and supply table.
 Now we define the constraints of the problem.